 - Co-teach the ICON 8001 or 8002 courses, or - By nomination of the ICON Program Committee

-If you are interested in becoming an ICON representative please contact the ICON Graduate Coordinator (iconphd@uga.edu).
+If you are interested in becoming an ICON representative please contact the ICON Director of Graduate Studies (iconphd@uga.edu).
 Students are welcome to email iconphd@uga.edu if they have ideas regarding new potential ICON representatives.